Scarborough Shoal: History

 Scarborough Shoal is named in English after the British civilian merchant ship Scarborough which grounded on the feature on 12 September 1748.

 The Philippines believes that it refers to one of the three islands, Galit ("anger"), Panacot (panakot, "threat"), and Lumbay (lumbáy, "gloom"), shown off the coast of Central Luzon in the 1734 Velarde map, amid other maps depicting Scarborough Shoal, Galit, Panacot and Lumbay published in the same timeframe.

 A number of countries have made historic claims of the use of Scarborough Shoal.
-In April 1800 it was named Maroona Shoal, after being surveyed by the Santa Lucia, a Spanish frigate, and this name was used on a chart in 1808, but later replaced in the Philippines by the name Bajo de Masinglo.
+In April 1800 it was named Maroona Shoal, after being surveyed by the Santa Lucía, a Spanish frigate under orders of admiral Malaspina, and this name was used on a chart in 1808, but later replaced in the Philippines by the name Bajo de Masinglo.
 The name "Maroona Shoal" was still in dual use on marine charts in English in 1889.

 In 1734, the Spanish colonial government published the first edition of the Velarde map, showing locations included in the territory of the Philippines.
 According to the Philippines, the map shows actual sovereignty over Scarborough Shoal (labelled Panacot in the map), and the Spratly Islands (labelled Los Bajos de Paragua), and is the earliest map which shows sovereignty over the said territories.
 The atolls' present name in English was chosen by Captain Philippe D'Auvergne, whose East India Company East Indiaman Scarborough briefly grounded on one of the rocks on 12 September 1748, before sailing on to China.